code-01010/basePKG/README.md

 # basePKG
-A packinging program for linix, you can install programs and create them. this dosent run on a server
+A packinging program for linix, you can install programs and create them. this dosent run on a server there will be a futre repo update uising git or curl or wget

 # Preshutes
 G++